Space Science and Technology

 Divided into two semesters, S1 and S2, the first year of courses are a shared common core for all tracks.
 Each semester is equivalent to 300 hours of instruction per student and includes a two-month, laboratory-based internship that introduces students to research.
 Students take introductory and fundamentals courses throughout both semesters.
 The second semester includes the two-month internship.

 The second year includes 4 tracks available to successful first-year students.
-The M2 year involves shared coursework with partner universities.
+The M2 year (taught in French & English) involves shared coursework with partner universities.
 Students can choose from two degrees:

 - M2 Research: For students planning to continue on to a doctoral school and prepare a dissertation in basic or applied research in astronomy, astrophysics, and associated techniques.

 Non-PSL partners: Universities Paris XII, Versailles-Saint-Quentin, and Cergy-Pontoise, plus INSTN and ENSG.

 - M2 Professional: For immediate entry into the professional world.

 - Tools and Systems of Astronomy and Space

 A Bachelor’s in Fundamental Physics or an equivalent degree is highly recommended for students interested in this program.
 Students with a Bachelor’s in Mathematics or Earth Science may be accepted if their acquired knowledge is deemed suitable for their planned course of study.

 - Proximity to the best research laboratories in space science and science technology.